telent/speckled/README.md

     SELECT *  WHERE {
       ?a <http://www.w3.org/2000/01/rdf-schema#label> \"Bertrand Russell Peace Foundation\" .
       ?a <http://www.w3.org/1999/02/22-rdf-syntax-ns#type> <http://purl.org/dc/terms/Agent>}

+This is the fully general form of a query.
+Some points are worthy of note

+1. you can usually omit writing `solve` where its necessity can be
+inferred: any operator that requires a solution sequence will wrap its argument in one if it isn't already

+2. the `SELECT` clause in a SPARQL query serves dual duty: first as a solution equence modifier which narrows the result sequence by removing some of the variables from it, and second to indicate the form of the result to the SPARQL processor - that we want to know the values of the variables (as opposed to, e.g. whether a solution exists (`ASK`) or a new set of triples that use them (`CONSTRUCT`)).
+In Speckled we separate these two roles: we use `project` for the "Projection" operator that narrows the solution sequence, and then we use `select` to indicate the result format.

+3. following on from point 2, you can omit `project` if you don't want to restrict the variables returned, and if you omit the operator to specify the top level form type (`select`, `construct`, `ask`, `insert` ...) then it will infer that you wanted a `SELECT`.
+So you could write

+    (->string
+        (group [(? :a)
+                :rdfs:label
+                "Bertrand Russell Peace Foundation"]
+               [(? :a) :rdf:type :dct:Agent] )))))

+to get

+    SELECT *  WHERE { ?a <http://www.w3.org/2000/01/rdf-schema#label> "Bertrand Russell Peace Foundation" . ?a <http://www.w3.org/1999/02/22-rdf-syntax-ns#type> <http://purl.org/dc/terms/Agent> }

+or something, modulo whitespace changes, very much like it.

 ## Performing a query against the server